-The Grand Hotel Europe offers a personal connection to the Golden Era of the Imperial City of St. Petersberg while remaining grounded in the excellence demanded by todays Luxury Traveller.
+The Grand Hotel Europe offers a personal connection to the Golden Era of the Imperial City of St. Petersberg while remaining grounded in the excellence demanded by today’s Luxury Traveller.

-St. Petersberg was the Capital of the Empire of the Tzars for two centuries and remains the Cultural capital of Eastern Europe.
-It boasts grand boulevards, historic squares and iconic public art commemorating rulers, artists, poets, famous military victories and heroic resistance.
+St. Petersberg was the Capital of the Empire of the Tzars for two centuries and remains the cultural capital of Eastern Europe.
+It boasts grand boulevards, historic squares, and iconic public art commemorating rulers, artists, poets, famous military victories, and heroic resistance.

-There are numerous public buildings, theatres and museums but the jewel in the crown is undoubtedly the Hermitage museum, Russia’s national gallery housed in the former Summer Palace of Catherine the Great.
+There are numerous public buildings, theatres, and museums but the jewel in the crown is undoubtedly the Hermitage museum, Russia’s national gallery housed in the former Summer Palace of Catherine the Great.
 We visited in late February and enjoyed peaceful, almost private access to this monumental collection which is on the scale of the Louvre or the Smithsonian.

-The Grand Hotel Europe opened in 1875, one of the first Luxury Hotels in the World, hosting Rasputin, Romanov and Tchaikovsky in their prime, it has been at the beating heart of this cultural superpower ever since.
+The Grand Hotel Europe opened in 1875, one of the first Luxury Hotels in the World, hosting Rasputin, Romanov, and Tchaikovsky in their prime, it has been at the beating heart of this cultural superpower ever since.

 Belmond’s trademark attention to detail is evident throughout from the pillow menu of seven choices, to delicately perfumed Bulgari toiletries and the most divine home-made chocolates.
-You will love the gym, the Carita Spa and of course the sumptuous buffet breakfast.
+You will love the gym, the Carita Spa, and of course the sumptuous buffet breakfast.

 The signature restaurant L’Europe is the oldest haute cuisine restaurant in Russia, an Art Nouveau masterpiece that has been the hub of the St. Petersberg social scene for generations.
-Under its spectacular stained glass window featuring the Greek god Apollo, the patron of travellers, L’Europe has hosted banquets for Igor Stravinsky, Queen Elizabeth II of England and President Bill Clinton, yet retains the air of informality that inspired Sir Elton John to take to the stage and play an impromptu concert
+Under its spectacular stained glass window featuring the Greek god Apollo, the patron of travelers, L’Europe has hosted banquets for Igor Stravinsky, Queen Elizabeth II of England and President Bill Clinton, yet retains the air of informality that inspired Sir Elton John to take to the stage and play an impromptu concert

 Music is in the DNA of the Grand Hotel Europe which is situated adjacent to the Arts Square and opposite the building of the Noble Assembly which is the home of the Philharmonic.
 Mindful that rehearsal space is always in short supply, the hotel’s Grande suites contain historic pianos enabling artists to prepare in their rooms.
-Distinguished guests included Strauss, Shostakovic, Stravinsky and a veritable who’s who of classical music.
+Distinguished guests included Strauss, Shostakovich, Stravinsky, and a veritable who’s who of classical music.

 This musical legacy has tangible benefits for today’s guests.
-The concierge has privileged access to late tickets including seats in the hotel’s own box at the Mariinksy theatre.
+The concierge has privileged access to late tickets including seats in the hotel’s own box at the Mariinksy Theatre.
 On Friday evenings the L’Europe restaurant hosts a famous Tchaikovsky night.

-In summary, Russia’s first ever five-star hotel remains as relevant today as it ever was.
-St. Petersberg should be on every Luxury Traveller’s radar and there is no better place to check in than the Belmond Grand Hotel Europe.
+In summary, Russia’s first-ever five-star hotel remains as relevant today as it ever was.
+St. Petersberg should be on every Luxury Traveller’s radar and there is no better place to check-in than the Belmond Grand Hotel Europe.

-Disclosure: Most reviews are sponsored by the proprietor or brand being appraised.
+Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
+Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.